About Grant County

 - This GIS system can be accessed through Grant County website and provides interactive mapping tools.

-Property tax records are maintained by Grant County Treasurer's office at and the Municipal Assessor, who can be reached through the courthouse.
+Property tax records are maintained by Grant County Treasurer's office through the office the Municipal Assessor, who can be reached through the courthouse.
 To obtain certified copies of recorded documents, requesters should contact the Register of Deeds office with specific document information including document number, recording date, or parties involved.
 The office accepts requests in person, by mail, and by phone with payment arrangements.

 Historical land records dating back to Grant County's establishment in 1836 are preserved and available for research, making Grant County an important resource for genealogical and title research.